More Quilled Logos

-Justin recruited me to make some more gifts for some machinist friends in the form of quilled logos.
-Each was challenging in its own way, but I think they'll be appreciated!
+Justin recruited me to make more gifts for some machinist friends in the form of quilled logos, and he machined frames for them.

-The next logo that I worked on was for Proteum Machining.
-The company is based in Arizona and one of the shirts that Justin has from Proteum Machining features the full name filled in with the AZ flag.
+I started with the one for Proteum Machining.
+The company is based in Arizona, and one of the shirts that Justin has from Proteum Machining features the full name filled in with the AZ flag.

 I planned to do the logo with the AZ flag as the color fill, but after I sketched it out, I thought it might look pretty cool to do the whole flag with the logo hidden within it.